-U.S. Recycling Industry Is Struggling to Figure Out A Future Without China
+U.S. Recycling Industry Is Struggling To Figure Out A Future Without China

 The U.S. used to send a lot of its plastic waste to China to get recycled.
 But last year, China put the kibosh on imports of the world's waste.
 The policy, called "National Sword," freaked out people in the U.S. — a huge market for plastic waste had just dried up.